 Suppliers that are interested to cooperate with the bank may register themselves on a dedicated procurement platform (the so-called PKO Zakupy).
 The task of the bank's Procurement Department is the supervision of the supply process for necessary materials and services of required quality.
 In addition to the bank's broad interest, the department oversees compliance of the procurement processes with the ethical principles, including the principle of equal treatment of all participating parties.
 When selecting a supplier, the bank also takes into account certain non-price criteria such as compliance of the supplier with business ethics, with the aim of building transparent relationships with suppliers.[GRI 414-2] No negative social impact was identified in the supply chain in 2021.

 All new suppliers were verified in

 The bank builds its supplier relationships on the basis of honesty, transparency of action, mutual respect and professionalism by: honouring the accepted arrangements and obligations, settling payments and other liabilities on time and in accordance with the agreed contractual terms (the standard payment term is 30 days), resolving difficult and conflict situations through dialogue, verifying suppliers on substantive and business grounds, and informing them about standards of conduct.
-The value of overdue invoices in 2020 constituted a marginal percentage of all invoices paid and declined significantly at the group level.
+The value of overdue invoices in 2021 constituted a marginal percentage of all invoices paid.